KyberNetwork/developer-portal/docs/widget-swift.md

 id: WidgetSwift
 title: KyberWidget iOS Library
 ---
-The KyberWidget iOS library allows developers to easily add cryptocurrency payments and swapping features to iOS apps.
+The KyberWidget iOS library allows developers to easily add crytocurrency payment and swapping features to iOS apps.

-## What does it do
+## What It Does

-The library enables 2 use cases:
+The library enables 3 use cases:

-- **Payment**: Allow users to buy goods or services from within your app,  paying with any tokens supported by KyberNetwork
+- **Pay**: Allow users to buy goods or services in your app, paying with any supported tokens
-- **Swap**: Allow users to swap between token pairs supported by KyberNetwork
+- **Swap**: Allow users to swap between supported token pairs
+- **Buy**: Allow users to buy a given token within your app with any supported token they wish.

-The library shipped with a standard, ready-to-use UI.
-It also lets developers customize many aspects of UI to fit their needs.
+The library comes with a standard, ready-to-use UI.
+It also lets developers customize many UI aspects to fit their needs.

 ## How to add KyberWidget into your project.

-Currently you have to manually add KyberWidget into your project (will be available soon in [Cocoapods](https://cocoapods.org/)).
+Currently, you have to manually add KyberWidget into your project.
+[Cocoapods](https://cocoapods.org/) will be available soon.

 Download the zip file [here](https://github.com/KyberNetwork/widget-swift/tree/master/KyberWidget/KyberWidget.framework.zip) (then unzip to get `KyberWidget.framework`) or clone this repo to get `KyberWidget.framework` from KyberWidget or example project and add it into your project.

 Go to your project `General settings`, add KyberWidget into `Embedded Binaries`.

-Add these dependency frameworks below into your project via ([Cocoapods](https://cocoapods.org/):
+Add these dependency frameworks below into your project via ([Cocoapods](https://cocoapods.org/)):
 ```swift
   pod 'Moya', '~> 10.0.1'
   pod 'BigInt', '~> 3.0'